 - Understand the purposes of App invention and their practical application;

-- Learn how to use MIT App Inventor platform at a proficiency level, discovering its possibilities and future application;
+- Learn how to use the MIT App Inventor platform at a proficiency level, discovering its possibilities and future application;

 - Acquire a proficiency level to design different types of Apps from simple to more complex levels, using the tools offered by MIT App Inventor;

 - Gain basic knowledge about other App designing platforms, allowing participants to go further regarding App designing personal and professional ambitions;